"No shame about my past": Davido's alleged baby mama speaks on Onlyfans past

-Davido's Alleged Pregnant Side Chic React after Onlyfans Photos Resurface: "People are Allowed to Grow"
+Davido's Alleged Pregnant Side Chic Reacts after Onlyfans Photos Resurface: "People are Allowed to Grow"

-- Davido’s alleged pregnant side chick, Anita a brown has taken to social media to react to screenshots of her Onlyfans
+- Davido’s alleged pregnant side chick, Anita Brown, has taken to social media to react to screenshots of her Onlyfans

-- Following her allegations against the singer, netizens dug up screenshots of the businesswoman from her Onlyfanz account
+- Following her allegations against the singer, netizens dug up screenshots of the businesswoman from her Onlyfans account

-- Her message which spoke to her now-Christian values has left netizens unimpressed
+- Her message, which touched on her now-Christian values, has left netizens unimpressed

 Anita Brown has come out to address screenshots from her Onlyfans account that have resurfaced on social media.

-Following her allegations of being pregnant for singer Davido and shocking screenshots which she has posted online, Brown soon became a hot topic of discussion online.
+Following her allegations of being pregnant for singer Davido and shocking screenshots of chats she posted online, Brown soon became a hot topic of discussion online.

 In a Twitter thread - from her suspended account - Brown owned up to her past, challenging one without sin to cast the first stone.